artkulak/artkulak/README.md

 ### Recent projects

-- Developer hand gesture recognizers for interactive mirror app using Google Mediapipe
+- Developed hand gesture recognizers for interactive mirror app using Google Mediapipe
 - Developed Supervised and Unsupervised models for UK Legislation Classification and processing
 - Developed models for Stream Highlights detection
 - Created Unit sale prediction models for the USA food retailer